 For example, the passive voice subject is usually a thing and not a person.

 We don’t know who built the house because the house receives the action of the verb.

 The house was built in 1970 by John.

 Now we know who built the house because John is the operator.
 But the house, the sentence subject, is acted upon by the verb.

-But if we change to the active voice, the subject is a person who is performing the action of the verb.
-Then the sentence is much easier to understand.
+The subject is now the person who is performing the action of the verb.
+The sentence is much easier to understand.

 John built this house in 1970.

 Now it is clear who built the house.

 In English language writing, subject-verb active sentences are always the best option.